PaulC91/shinyauthr/README.md

 ## Hashing Passwords with `sodium`

 If you are hosting your user passwords on the internet, it is a good idea to first encrypt them with a hashing algorithm.
 You can use the [sodium package](https://github.com/jeroen/sodium) to do this.
 Sodium uses a slow hashing algorithm that is specifically designed to protect stored passwords from brute-force attacks.
 More on this [here](https://doc.libsodium.org/password_hashing/).
-You then tell the `shinyauthr::login` module that your passwords have been hashed by `sodium` and `shinyauthr` will then decrypt when login is requested.
+You then tell the `shinyauthr::loginServer` module that your passwords have been hashed by `sodium` and `shinyauthr` will then decrypt when login is requested.
 Your plain text passwords must be a character vector, not factors, when hashing for this to work as shiny inputs are passed as character strings.

 For example, a sample user base like the following can be incorporated for use with `shinyauthr`: